-Such forms pop-up before a page fully loads or almost right after its content is displayed.
+Such forms pop up before a page fully loads or almost right after its content is displayed.
 There is still no user interaction with the website.
 The users aren’t sure whether they want to visit the page again and don’t understand where they have landed.

-It sounds repelling and frightening, doesn’t it?
+It sounds repelling and frightening.

 Hence, we don’t recommend using timed pop-ups without testing.

-As an alternative, you can easily substitute a timed pop-up with a scrolling window.
+Alternatively, you can easily substitute a timed pop-up with a scrolling window.
 The optimum display time is 20-60 seconds after a targeted user visits a page.

 The exact timing is determined during a set of tests.
 The time of the display remains the cornerstone of the effectiveness of such pop-ups.

-The applicability of the mentioned pop-ups depends on their timing, location and the degree of user engagement.
+The applicability of the mentioned pop-ups depends on timing, location and the degree of user engagement.
 Scroll and click pop-ups have a neutral and gentle effect on users.
 Despite being an insecure and more irritating option, exit-entry and timed pop-ups can significantly grow conversion.